Student Center for Reconciliation and Diversity

 - Sponsoring programs and activities that increase awareness of and appreciation for ethnic and cultural diversity.

 The center also coordinates multiple scholarship programs.
 The Multi-Ethnic Leadership Scholarship program involves education in diversity, leadership, and discipleship with selected students who become leaders of cross-cultural understanding and racial reconciliation on campus and beyond, and the TELACU Scholarship program is offered in collaboration with The East Los Angeles Community Union (TELACU).
-The center also provides information on fellowship and internship opportunities offered by outside organizations for ethnic minority student populations, and sponsors various campus events, including Connections, progressive dinners, and a week focused on racial reconciliation.
+The center also provides information on internship and learning opportunities offered by outside organizations for ethnic minority student populations and sponsors various campus events to promote intercultural engagement and community.

 Students are welcome to stop by the SCRD office—located on Cougar Walk next to the associate dean’s office—for more information on programs, activities, and scholarships, or to just relax.
 To stay informed, contact us or sign up for the mailing list by submitting your name and email address to the SCRD.
 For an overview of additional diversity-related offices, services, and programs, see our Diversity Matters brochure.
 You may also use the Bias Incident Reporting tool to report nonemergency bias-related incidents only.